 Indian Cuisine

-Eating Out on a Diet: Indian Food
+Eating Out on a Diet - Indian Food

-By WLR Dietitian, Juliette Kellow BSc RD
+By Dietitian, Juliette Kellow BSc RD

-Spicy Indian meals can be a great choice because even a small portion can satisfy your taste buds.
 Go for a really hot curry such as a vindaloo or madras if you can bear it – you’ll find it hard to eat too much!

-Bear in mind that many dishes are packed with calories and fat because large amounts of oil or ghee (clarified butter) are used.
 To cut the calories, choose dishes that include rice as part of the meal such as biriyani – that way you don’t need to order an extra portion of rice.

 Poppadoms

 These make a much better starter than bhajis or samosas, which are packed with fat and calories.
 Each poppadom contains just 65 calories.
-Top it with raita (cucumber dip) and tomato sambal (chopped tomato and onion) rather than higher-calorie mango chutney or lime pickle.

 Curry

-Vegetable, chicken and prawn curries tend to have a slightly lower calorie content than those made with beef or lamb and so are a better choice.
-It’s often the rich sauce that boosts the calorie content so spoon as much of the meat and vegetables on your plate as you want but leave the sauce behind in the dish.
+Having said that, it’s often the rich sauce that boosts the calorie content - so spoon as much of the meat and vegetables on your plate as you want but leave some sauce behind in the dish.

-Curries cooked in creamy sauces are the worst.
 Masala dishes, for example, are made with cream and ground almonds, while pasanda dishes are cooked with cream.

 If you’re thinking of your waistline, go for tandoori, tikka or bhuna dishes as they’re made without a sauce or are quite dry.